tapi-ccss/tapi-ccss/README.md

 This project is a responsive web portal designed to direct users to client satisfaction surveys for internal and external services.
 It provides a clean, mobile-friendly interface with subtle animations and background imagery to enhance user experience.
 The goal is to offer a seamless and professional way for users to access survey links on any device.

+The landing page includes:
+* A centered layout with fade-in and slide-up animations
+* Background image located at images/tapi_bldg.jpg
+* Responsive design with media queries for mobile and tablet
+* Two large clickable buttons with individual background images:
+  - images/internal.png for Internal Service
+  - images/external.png for External Service
+* Buttons feature grayscale-to-color hover effects and text overlays
+* Container uses a semi-transparent background without affecting its contents
+* Text content is preserved above background images for accessibility

 ---

 ## ⚙️ Tech Stack